 In most parts of the world, people tend to throw their clothes when they get old or no longer fit.
-PCW fabric was introduced and proved immensely influential in tackling this wastage of clothes.
-PCW or post consumer waste is a type of fabric made through recycling and its also known as PCW Denim Fiber.
-So, PCW cotton is cotton that has been made using recycled fabric waste, and its product know as PCW product which is cost-effective and environment friendly at the same time.
+PCW fiber was introduced and proved immensely influential in tackling this wastage.
+Post consumer waste yarn is a type of yarn made with recycled fiber also known as PCW Denim Fiber.
+PCW cotton is made using recycled fabric waste, and its product know as PCW product which is cost-effective and environment friendly at the same time.

 Manufacturing of PCW Cotton

 The manufacturing of PCW cotton is a very straightforward process.
 Following is a step-by-step method of manufacturing PCW cotton:

 - The first step is the collection of wasted garments from different places

 - After collection, place all collected clothes in one place and are going for the next step

 - In the following process, they process the wasted material using machines.
 The machines are responsible for converting the processed clothes into yarn.

 - The yarn gained through the above process is then used to manufacture cotton, which is then further used to produce various garments and stuff.

 In this way, PCW cotton is obtained and used to make new clothes.

 There are multiple benefits of using PCW cotton instead of using new cotton for making clothes.